otim-xyz/tx-util/README.md

 **This utility has not been checked for correctness and should not be used to generate transactions for mainnet.
 It is for testing purposes only.**

-**Also, this utility does not support error handling and should not be used e.g., in CI pipelines.**

 ## Getting help

 Issues and PRs are welcome.
 We can also be reached at `gm@otim.xyz` if you have any additional questions.